ivuorinen/starred/README.md

 - [muesli/duf](https://github.com/muesli/duf) - Disk Usage/Free Utility - a better 'df' alternative
 - [muxinc/certificate-expiry-monitor](https://github.com/muxinc/certificate-expiry-monitor) - Utility that exposes the expiry of TLS certificates as Prometheus metrics
 - [nghialv/promviz](https://github.com/nghialv/promviz) - Visualize the traffic of your clusters in realtime from Prometheus data
-- [photoprism/photoprism](https://github.com/photoprism/photoprism) - PhotoPrism® is an AI-powered Photos App for the Decentralized Web 🌈💎✨
+- [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨
 - [porter-dev/porter](https://github.com/porter-dev/porter) - Kubernetes powered PaaS that runs in your own cloud.
 - [rclone/rclone](https://github.com/rclone/rclone) - "rsync for cloud storage" - Google Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Wasabi, Google Cloud Storage, Yandex Files
 - [sanathp/statusok](https://github.com/sanathp/statusok) - Monitor your Website and APIs from your Computer.
 Get Notified through Slack, E-mail when your server is down or response time is more than expected.